NhatVu/SpringBootDemo/Readme.md

-- Demo v3:
+- **[Doing]** Demo v3:
     - Permission for API: create two role: admin + normal role.
 Flexible permission per api and per path
-    - Http compression: reduce the amount of data is sent over the network.
+    - [Done] Http compression: reduce the amount of data is sent over the network.
 Use gzip
     - Security: injection, XSS.
 Using library of owasp
     - Encode id, don't use database's id explicitly.
 Ex: don't use categoryId, use encode(categoryId)
+    - Handle repository exception, don't log all stack to client response.

 - Demo v4
   - Adding LRU cache, use MemCached (how to monitor)